 If by chance they agreed, they’d want to charge you a higher rate of interest.
 And because you’d be paying it back so slowly, you’d pay a lot more interest over that time.

-Assuming your loan amount is large, it could be the difference of many thousands of dollars versus a mortgage with a shorter term.
+Assuming your loan amount is large, perhaps a jumbo mortgage, it could be the difference of many thousands of dollars versus a mortgage with a shorter term.

 Look to a Shorter-Term Mortgage Like a 20-Year Fixed

 So what are homeowners to do?
-Well, the most common solution to this ”problem” is to look at a shorter-term mortgage instead.
+Well, the most common solution to this ”problem” is to look at a shorter-term home mortgage instead, such as a 20-year loan.

-And while the 15-year fixed is the most common alternative, it comes with its own drawback, namely a much higher monthly mortgage payment.
+While the 15-year fixed is the most common alternative, it comes with its own drawback, namely a much higher monthly mortgage payment that most home buyers can’t afford.

-In other words, not every homeowner can just say, “I want to pay my mortgage off faster” and switch to a 15-year fixed.
+In other words, not every homeowner can just say, “I want to pay my mortgage off faster” and switch to a 15-year fixed or 10-year fixed mortgage.
 It gets real expensive.
+Nor can most first-time home buyers qualify at the higher payment.

-Fortunately, there are options in between, with the most common being the 20-year fixed mortgage.
+Fortunately, there are mortgage product options in between, with the most common being the 20-year fixed mortgage.

 Let’s look at an example to illustrate the savings: